RimuTec/faker/README.md

 # Faker
 RimuTec.Faker provides generators for fake, yet realistically looking data.
 Use it for testing, for creating screenshots to show off your cool software, and similar more.
 Generators include Lorem, Name, Address, Date, Company, Business, and similar more.

 RimuTec.Faker is a C# port of the Ruby Faker gem [https://github.com/stympy/faker](https://github.com/stympy/faker).
+It also has some generators and methods that are not in the original Ruby Faker, e.g. Weather.

 RimuTec.Faker supports the following targets:
 - .NET Standard 2.0 (netstandard2.0)